-COLUMN 1 COMPETENCE COLUMN 2 KNOWLEDGE AND SKILLS 2. take necessary measures to protect passengers in general and in emergency situations; 1.
-Ability to implement safety rota planning for evacuation of parts of the vessel or of the entire vessel, taking into account different emergency situation (e.g. smoke, fire, leakage, danger to vessel stability and dangers arising from cargo transported on board).
-2. Knowledge of the principles of crisis and crowd management and conflict management.
-3. Ability to provide necessary information to boatmaster, passengers and external rescue forces.
-3. provide assistance and give instructions so that disabled persons and passengers with reduced 1.
-Knowledge of accessibility of the vessel, areas on board suited for disabled persons and persons with reduced mobility including their specific needs with regard to e.g. escape routes and correct designation of such areas in safety plans. mobility can embark, stay on board and disembark safely.
-2. Ability to implement rules on non-discriminatory access and safety rota planning for disabled persons and persons with reduced mobility and all training requirements referred to in Annex IV to Regulation (EU) No 1177/2010.
+COLUMN 1 COMPETENCE COLUMN 2 KNOWLEDGE AND SKILLS 2. take necessary measures to protect passengers in general and in emergency situations; vessel or o inplement safety rota planning for evacuation of parts of the of the entire vessel, taking into account different emergency e.g. smoke, fire, leakage, danger to vessel stability and rising from cargo transported on board). e of the principles of crisis and crowd management and inagement. rovide necessary information to boatmaster, passengers and escue forces.
+3. 3. provide assistance and give instructions so that disabled persons and passengers with reduced mobility can embark, stay on board and disembark safely. disabled p specific n e of accessibility of the vessel, areas on board suited for versons and persons with reduced mobility including their eeds with regard to e.g. escape routes and correct of such areas in safety plans. planning f nplement rules on non-discriminatory access and safety rota or disabled persons and persons with reduced mobility and requirements referred to in Annex IV to Regulation (EU) No l.

-3. The expert shall be able to communicate in elementary English.
+The expert shall be able to communicate in elementary English.
+3.